kjdellosa/spendo/README.md

 npm start
 ```

-TODO: Docker build currently have issues that need to be resolved.
+TODO: Docker build currently has issues that need to be resolved.

 <!-- ## Tests
 ### Frontend: